maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 The oNEC file format adds a feature that allows the format to be arbitrarily extended without effecting the underlying NEC data.
 It also defines simple rules for converting an oNEC file into a pure NEC file.
 A program implementing oNEC can read any NEC file, and any NEC-compatible program can read a converted oNEC file with no loss of information.

-In short, the oNEC file format is a clearly defined, human readable, highly compatible, and easily extensible version of the original NEC format.
+In short, the oNEC file format is a clearly defined, human readable, compatible, and easily extensible version of the original NEC format.

 Background
 ----------